strategineer/personal-website/content/books/9781250781253/index.md

 title: Shadow & Claw - The First Half Of The Book Of The New Sun
 ---

-Shadow & Claw is an omnibus containing the first half of Gene Wolfe's Book of the New Sun which is a far future sci-fi fantasy epic following the story of Severian the torturer, a self described insane person who has trouble differentiating between reality, his memories and his dreams.
+A far future sci-fi fantasy epic following the story of Severian the torturer, a self-described insane person who has trouble differentiating between reality, his memories and his dreams, as he tells us the story of how he came to sit upon the throne.

 <!--more-->